QuarterShotofEspresso/dndsh/README.md

 > Author: Ratnodeep Bandyopadhyay ([@QuarterShotofEspresso]())

-## Note: Sorry, the app is still under development
+## Note: The app is still under development

 Greetings weary traveler!
 Hmm...
 Let's take a look, shall we?
 You hands are creased, and hardened by calluses.
 Your eyes are parched and hair ruffled.